 The truth is that wolves are highly intelligent animals.
 They are extremely social and develop close bonds with family members and within their packs.
 In fact, gray wolves in the wild often show significant displays of affection and other emotions toward each other.

-In honor of International Wolf Day, observed each year on August 13, here are eight interesting and unique facts about the world’s most majestic land predator:
+In honor of International Wolf Day, observed each year on August 13, here are eight interesting facts about the world’s most majestic land predator:

 1. True Love